hugs94/ToneReader/README.md

 Learning notes:
-- Firebase as a simple socket backed for the chat and user portion
+- Firebase as a simple socket backend for the chat and user portion
 - Tonality was reflected using d3 color scale, 0-1 range allowing for Watsons return JSON to be read with high percision
 - Redux was used to help with state control, as an aside, the logic was handled poorly as